aldrin/git-changelog/README.md

 **Templates**: You can specify your own [Handlebars] template if the output doesn't work for you.
 Add a `.changelog.hbs` to your repository root or use the `--template` command line option.
-See the [default template](src/assets/changelog.hbs) for a starting example.
+See the [default template](src/assets/changelog.hbs) for a starting example and the [library documentation] for details on the input data-structure.

+**JSON**: You can skip Markdown completely and ask for a JSON output with the `--json` flag.

 **Post Processors**: You can add line post-processors to tweak the output.
 I use these to simplify adding links to bug-tracking systems.
 For example, the commit message can simply state the ticket